Category:Scraping Tools

 Zyte offers Scrapy integration and AI extraction.
 If you're already in the Scrapy ecosystem, that's valuable.
 Bright Data offers the larger proxy network and higher success rates, but no framework integration.

-Bright Data's 98.44% success rate beats Zyte's 94.29% significantly.
+Bright Data clearly leads Zyte on success rate in our latest benchmark.
 If raw reliability matters more than Scrapy compatibility, Bright Data wins.
 If you need structured data extraction without code, Zyte's AI features are more mature.

 3. ScraperAPI